rishav-eulb/100-days-of-move/docs/UnderstandingStorage.md

 - copy - Any type having copy ability and be copied across multiple variables.
 - drop - Any type having drop ability can be dropped from memory without being explicity unpacked.

-In our example above `MyResource` has `key` ability because which allows us to add it to the Global Storage.
+In our example above `MyResource` has `key` ability which allows us to add it to the Global Storage.
 Removing the `key` ability will cause failure in compilation of our program as it would no longer have the permission to store `MyResource` to the Global Storage.

 ![](assets/20250105_123156_image.png)